-Registered and Head Office: Exchange Building, St Johns Street, Chichester PO19 1UP

-Share Capital: It has а share capital of £5,673,167 issued and paid up.
+Registered Office a Office: and Head Exchange Building, St John's Street, Chichester, West Sussex PO19 1UP Share Capital: It has a share capital of £5,673,167 issued and paid up.

 The Manager is responsible for managing and administering the Trust's affairs in compliance with COLL and FUND.
 The Manager may delegate its management and administration functions, but not responsibility, to third parties, including associates subject to the rules in COLL and FUND.